alpaylan/website-zola/content/posts/test-dont-verify/index.md

 The only way to prove the absence of bugs is formal verification, and industry has seen great examples of this.
 Highly cited formal verification projects include CompCert C Compiler, [the random testing of which against GCC and Clang](https://users.cs.utah.edu/~regehr/papers/pldi11-preprint.pdf) has led to finding 79 bugs in GCC and 202 bugs in Clang, and only 2 bugs in CompCert in its *unverified* parser, finding no bugs in its verified compilation pass, a striking win for formal verification.
+(Thanks to [A. Jesse Jiryu Davis](https://emptysqua.re/blog/) informing me, I learned that researchers have
+[studied](https://www.cs.purdue.edu/homes/pfonseca/papers/eurosys2017-dsbugs.pdf) the source of failures in formally verified distributed systems, and found that wrong assumptions about the unverified parts of the system are the likely culprit.)

 This makes formal verification a prime target for AI-assisted programming.
 Given that we have a formal specification, we can just let the machine wander around for hours, days, even weeks.
 If it comes back with a solution, we shall trust not to the probabilistic predictions of the so-called artificial intelligence,